AlibabaCloudDocs/nat/intl.en-US/FAQ/FAQ about NAT gateways.md

 By default, you can associate up to 20 EIPs with a NAT gateway.
 You can associate up to 10 pay-by-data-transfer EIPs with a NAT gateway.

-If you want to increase the quota, go to the [Quota Management](https://vpc.console.aliyun.com/quota) page.
+To increase the quota, go to the [Quota Management](https://vpc.console.aliyun.com/quota) page.
 For more information, see [Quota management](/intl.en-US/Common Configurations/Quota management.md).

 ## Can I specify the same EIP in both a Source Network Address Translation \(SNAT\) entry and a Destination Network Address Translation \(DNAT\) entry?

 Whether you can specify an EIP in both a SNAT entry and a DNAT entry depends on the type of NAT gateway.

--   Standard NAT gateway: You cannot specify an EIP in both a SNAT entry and a DNAT entry.
+-   For standard NAT gateways, you cannot specify an EIP in both a SNAT entry and a DNAT entry.
--   Enhanced NAT gateway: You can specify an EIP in both a SNAT entry and a DNAT entry when your account is included in the whitelist.
-To apply for a whitelist,[submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).
+-   For enhanced NAT gateways, you can specify an EIP in both a SNAT entry and a DNAT entry when your account is included in the whitelist.
+To apply to be added to a whitelist,[submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).

 ## Can Elastic Compute Service \(ECS\) instances use SNAT to access services that use DNAT to provide external access when the same enhanced NAT gateway is used for SNAT and DNAT?